Forms, Policies, Payment and Insurance

 The waiver must be completed no later than July 25.
 If the waiver is not completed by July 25, you will automatically be enrolled and will be responsible for payment of this premium.
 Waivers must be completed every year.

 How Do I Decide Whether or Not to Waive the College-offered Health Insurance Plan?

 First, you need to determine if your personal/family policy provides benefits in the Davidson area.
 Note that some insurance companies only provide services for emergency care obtained at a hospital or urgent care when you are outside of your home network.
 You or your parents need to call the Customer Service phone number for your policy and determine if they will cover care within 50 miles of the area.

 Though you may have been previously healthy, there is always the chance that you may at some time during your four years at Davidson have the need for x-rays or other diagnostic tests or need to see a specialist such as a gastroenterologist, an ENT physician or an orthopedist for an injury.

 Though there is no charge for the actual visit with a physician or nurse at the Center for Student Health and Well-Being, there are charges for laboratory tests, orthopedic braces, vaccines and some medications.
 The Center for Student Health and Well-Being files insurance claims for students covered by the college policy but does not file claims with private insurance companies.
 Charges will be placed on your tuition bill or student account.

-If a student is referred to Davidson Family Medicine for testing that is not available at the Center for Student Health and Well-Being, such as an x-ray or EKG, the student is responsible for payment of associated charges.
-Davidson Family Medicine will file insurance claims, so the student should bring all insurance information to the appointment.
+If a student is referred off campus for testing that is not available at the Center for Student Health and Well-Being, such as an x-ray, vaccine or other services that may not be available in the heath center, the student is responsible for payment of associated charges.
+Students should bring all insurance information to the appointment.